 Global Work @ Stepney

 In addition to our Global Partnerships Work and the invaluable efforts of the International Pupil Council, Stepney pupils and staff are committed to saving our planet.
 We are embracing the UN Sustainable Development Goals.
-In our different phases, staff and pupils are working on different goals within their units over the Spring Term 2019.
+In our different phases, staff and pupils are working on different goals over the last few years.

 Early Years Foundation Stage

 EYFS are going to:

 Designate a light monitor to turn off lights when classroom is empty SDG 12;

 Litter picking in our outside area, linked to clean environments eg in :WGOABH the areas are litter free SDG 15;

 Begin to discuss veg patch, fave foods, people that are less fortunate.
 Foods we can grow.
 How we can use what we grow.
 Compost the waste;

 Highlight the need for less food packaging eg on school fruit Continue SDG 2;